yonrasgg/TechNomadiX/_posts/2024-03-11-waste-reduction.md

 ## Reducing Waste

-Now that you know what waste is and how to identify it, let's take it a step further and develop a plan to reduce waste.
-Continue on to learn more about how you can reduce waste.
+Now that we know what waste is and how to identify it, let's take it a step further and develop a plan to reduce waste.

 - Recall the definition of "waste"
 - Identify examples of waste